ERGONOMICS AND MUSCULOSKELETAL DISORDERS

 Job and equipment must be designed to prevent stress such as lifting heavy objects, twisting/ bending, or stretching motions.

-Excessive repetitive work, pounding with the hand, kneeling for a long period of time, and a host of other stressful postures and activities should be prevented.
+Excessive repetitive work, pounding with the hand, kneeling for a long period of time. and a host of other stressful postures and activities should be prevented.

-For example adjusting the height of the chair, stool, workbench, or table surface so you can work in a comfortable, relaxed position.
-If you have to stand all day, use an elevated footrest to keep your foot on it alternate one and then other.
+For example adjust the height of the chair, stool, workbench, or table surface so you can work in a comfortable, relaxed position.
+If you have to stand all day, use an elevated footrest to keep your foot on it alternate one and then the other.
 Place frequently used material close at hand and at a convenient height.
 Learn from the physiotherapist, how to lift the weight without harming your back.
 Take a short break from your work.